 We approximate training compute as

-where N is the non-embedding parameter count, D is the number of training tokens, and C is measured in FLOPs up to a constant.
+where is the non-embedding parameter count, is the number of training tokens, and is measured in FLOPs up to a constant.

 For each family and variant we fit power laws